-Reports of damage from straight line winds are more common than reports from tornadoes.
-Any wind that is over 58 miles per hour is considered a straight line wind.
-Sometimes, wind speeds can exceed 100 miles per hour and leave a swath of damage extending for hundreds of miles.
+Reports of damage from straight-line winds are more common than reports from tornadoes.
+Sometimes, wind speeds can exceed 100 miles per hour and leave a swath of destruction extending for hundreds of miles.

-Straight line winds only occur in thunderstorm systems, therefore, people who live in thunderstorm-prone areas are more likely to experience damage from damaging winds.
+Straight line winds tend to result from processes in thunderstorm systems.
+So if you live in a thunderstorm-prone area, you are more likely to experience damaging winds.
 But the type of dwelling you live in can also affect potential catastrophe.
-For example, people living in mobile homes are at an increased risk of injury and/or death from straight line winds.
+For example, people living in mobile homes are more likely to be injured or killed by straight line wings than people in more solid homes.

 - Microburst: A strong downburst that is highly concentrated.

-- Also, the older your roof, generally, the more susceptible it is to be damaged in a thunderstorm or by strong winds.
+- The older your roof, generally, the more susceptible it is to be damaged in a thunderstorm or by strong winds.
 Dry, cracked, or curling shingles are the first to go, leaving your underlayment open to the elements.